simple-java-mail/smtp-connection-pool/smtp-connection-pool-camel/README.md

         + "&username=user&password=secret&to=recipient@example.com");
 ```

 Internally created Jakarta Mail Sessions are tracked and shut down gracefully when the Camel component stops.
+Camel waits up to 30 seconds; on timeout or interruption it escalates to forced shutdown and also waits for physical cleanup before stop returns.
 If an externally supplied Session is used, its owner must call `SmtpPoolRegistry.shutdown(session)`.

 Ordinary Camel `smtp:`/`smtps:` components and ordinary Jakarta Mail `session.getTransport("smtp")` lookups are untouched.
 This adapter never registers `PooledTransport` under `smtp` and never spoofs the physical provider procurement mechanism.